What Are Scope 3 Emissions and Why Do They Matter?

 Guided data collection

-GEMS uses intuitive decision trees to guide users through the data collection process.
-Missing information is supplemented by alternative questions, ensuring accurate emission estimates.
-The platform also supports bulk data import via customizable Excel templates, minimizing manual entry and optimizing efficiency.
+GEMS uses intuitive decision trees to walk users through the data collection process.
+When data is missing, smart alternative questions help estimate emissions with greater accuracy.
+GEMS also supports bulk data import through customizable Excel templates, reducing manual input and improving efficiency.

 Conclusion: